andrewjm/compost_denton/notes/NOTES.markdown

 * homepage UI howtos with screenshots: - done
   1. Add members
   2. Log each pickup weight
+  3. Track your waste diversion

 I setup domain stuff for compostapp.com and supposedly pointed it to heroku.
 We'll see..

-  3. Track your waste diversion
+### notes with steve

+secondary unit address
+session maybe better alternative to cookies when grabbing lat long on members index

+return .paginate 'arel chaining' changes @member\_weights, double check